Fact-Checking Panama stem cell institute: cost, safety, efficacy, docs

 Like many stem cell clinics abroad and even in the US, the cost often ends up being a package including a hotel stay and ground transportation.

-There are also many fundraising campaigns on GoFundMe that mention Panama stem cells and sometimes include patients mentioning about what they paid.
+Many fundraising campaigns on GoFundMe mention Panama stem cells and sometimes include patients mentioning what they paid.
 All of this is generally consistent with a price range of $16,000-$30,000.

 Take home message

-If you have complaints about the Stem Cell Institute in Panama I’d like to learn more about what your concerns are.
+If you have Stem Cell Institute Panama complaints, I’d like to learn more about what your concerns are.

 References